 This Student Complaint Procedure is not intended to limit the options of the College or of a student or group of students, but to resolve any difference mutually and informally.
 Copies of this procedure are available in the offices of the Counseling Center, Student Life, vice presidents, deans and directors.
 Students seeking procedural assistance may contact the Dean of Student Services and Development or his/her designee.

 Students may file a complaint for the following allegations:

 - Academic regulations (Specific regulations may have specific procedures.
-The Dean of Students can assist in identifying these.)
+The Dean of Student Services and Development or the Associate Dean of Student Success can assist in identifying these.)

 - Administration of ECC policy, practices, or procedures.